YQMaa/algo_ex/README.md

 ###### Specify the BLAS implementation

-1. Make sure that `p
+1. Make sure that `pkg-config` provides the needed pre-proc